 - Self-select coaching takes place within a specific time span during the fall or spring semester and is available only to Fellows.
 This experience allows the participant and coach to differentiate the teaching practices or coaching activities that the participant receives.
 The goals for self-select coaching can be identified by the participant, the coach, or identified by the site team in alignment with school partner needs.
 A Fellow chooses from any of the Urban Teachers coaching supports during the self-select window (i.e. lesson planning meeting, elbow coaching experience, or community walk).

 - The global observation consists of a lesson observation and post-conference.
 The Urban Teachers participant provides the prepared lesson and details about when the ATPs will be implemented prior to the observation.
 The coach reviews the submitted information, observes instruction, provides post-conference Glows, Grows, and Next Steps for the participant, and assigns a rating for each ATP.
 The post-conference may be in person or by virtual conference.

-- Note: This observation type is only used at our Baltimore and District of Columbia sites.
+- Note: This observation type is only used at our Baltimore, Washington DC, and Philadelphia sites.

 - The independent observation consists of a lesson observation and written feedback.
-This observer is an Urban Teacher coach who is not the assigned coach of the participant.
+This observer is an Urban Teachers coach who is not the assigned coach of the participant.
 Participants are observed for a full lesson and evaluated on their current level of ability to implement the ATPs by assigning a rating to each ATP.
 The Independent Observer does not post-conference with the participant, and they provide written feedback within 24-36 hours after the observation.
 Participants are required to self-rate their teaching practice on Independent Observations.
 End of year Independent Observations inform Urban Teachers program accountability.